top of page

 Currently, for large-scale municipal water and wastewater treatment plants, due to the extreme requirements for treatment capacity, cost, and reliability, mercury-containing medium-pressure ultraviolet lamp systems remain the most cost-effective and widely used choice.

-• UV LEDs are used in small and medium-sized applications (household, commercial, medical, and food processing).
+• UV LEDs: Used in small and medium-sized applications (household, commercial, medical, and food processing).
 They are gradually expanding into industrial applications, such as Novatic (Taiwan) and AquiSense Tera (Japan).

 IV.
 Market Dynamics and Future Outlook